mackenzie-norman/CS416/notebook.md

 # 10-31-2024
 ## Continuing work on the tone control project ( thinking about term project )
 Today I got my fft mostly working, still want to add a sine for some other sort of windowing function to it but thats okay, also got my filters set up so feeling pretty good.
-Need to spend some time doing research on the filters so I know what I'm doing since right now I am going off a stackoverflow post and I think it is too abstract.
+Need to spend some time doing research on the filters so I know what I'm doing since right now I am going off a [blog post](https://swharden.com/blog/2020-09-23-signal-filtering-in-python/) and I think it is too abstract.
 Got the power ratios down too so now I just need to scale and recombine to output.

 I think for my term project I am interested in building some sort of vocoder or something similar.
 Not sure what yet but that seems the most interesting to me.